Frequently Asked Questions about AAI's Denali Expeditions

 5. How long has your company been organizing expeditions on Denali?

-We have been guiding on Denali since 1980 and have held a concession through the National Park Service since the inception of their concession program in 1991.
-There are only five guide services permitted to operate on the mountain.
-The National Park requires a new application process every ten years.
-The last instance of this application was in 2002 and AAI was ranked at the top concession applicant after this process was completed.
+We have been guiding on Denali since 1980 and have held a concession through the National Park Service since the original permitting process was changed to a concession program in 1991.
+At this time there are only seven guide services permitted to operate on the mountain.
+The National Park requires a new application process approximately every ten years.
+In the 2002 concession process, AAI was ranked first among all the applicants.
 You can read more details about what this means here.

 6. What's the experience of your guides?